×

 If you are experiencing any of the above symptoms and have any of the risk factors listed above, it is worth bringing up at your next doctor's appointments.

-What Are The Treatments for Heart Valve Disease?
+What are the Treatments for Heart Valve Disease?

 Not everyone with heart valve disease experiences symptoms or requires treatment.
 Doctors will decide on the best course of action depending on how advanced the disease is and how severe the symptoms are.
 To diagnose heart valve disease, doctors will typically look for a few symptoms, such as water retention.
 They will also listen to the heartbeat to discover any murmurs or irregularities and may listen to the lungs for any signs of fluid.
 If they determine that there may be an irregularity in any of the heart valves, they may order further tests including: